japanoise/scripts-dotfiles/README.md

 ### .zshrc
 Imitates oh-my-zsh with custom theme, but with less bloat.
 Nice fancy prompt with git.

+On this branch, it's a scratch made, colourful theme called carnival. carnival behaves nicely on small terminals because it truncates to 42 characters.

 Loads from .zshrc-local for machine specific commands.

 ## The scripts